Rangpur Town Hall

-Rangpur Town Hall (রংপুর টাউন হল) is a City hall situated at the heart of the city of Rangpur, Bangladesh.
-It was built in 1896 as a theater by the historical Rongopur Natya Samaj (Rangpur Dramatic Association or RDA) it is one of the oldest of its kind in Bangladesh.
-It has a glorious history in the whole timeline of civic society in Rangpur.
+Rangpur Town Hall (রংপুর টাউন হল) is a city hall situated at the heart of the city of Rangpur, Bangladesh.
+It was built in 1896 as a theater by the historical Rongopur Natya Samaj (Rangpur Dramatic Association or RDA); it is one of the oldest of its kind in Bangladesh.
 It is one of the best known landmarks of the city as well.

 History

 The plan to establish a theatre in Rangpur was first propagated by the RDA in 1885.
-Later on, in 1891 a piece of land was donated at the heart of the city by the then landlord of Kakina and the official initiatives were taken instantly.
+Later on, in 1891, a piece of land was donated at the heart of the city by the then landlord of Kakina, and the official initiatives were taken instantly.
 In 1896, the piece of land was handed over to the RDA by the Secretary of State for India.
 The first play organized here was the play "Sharmishtha(1859)" by Michael Madhusudan Dutt.
 But according to another source, the first play organized here was the "Kulinkulsworboswo"(1854) by Ramnarayan Tarkaratna.
 This town hall campus also has one of the oldest libraries in the entire Indian subcontinent, the Rangpur Public Library (estb.
 1854).
-This campus also was home to the first ever branch of "Bangiya Sahitya Parishad" outside of Kolkata, the then capital of British India named Rangpur Shahitya Parishad.
-This campus also has one of the earliest and unique "Shaheed Minars" in Bangladesh commemorating the sacrifices of people martyred during the Language Movement on the streets of Rangpur in 1952.
-This town hall was used as a "concentration camp" and torture cell for by the Pakistan Army against the resisting Bengali freedom fighters and innocent mass of Rangpur in 1971.
-Now the whole campus contains two of the Rangpur's premium libraries- the Public Library and the District Library, the Shahid Minar and the regional "Shilpakala Academy" (Arts Academy) of Rangpur.
+This campus also was home to the first ever branch of "Bangiya Sahitya Parishad" outside of Kolkata, the then capital of British India, named "Rangpur Shahitya Parishad".

+This campus also has one of the earliest and unique "Shaheed Minars" in Bangladesh, commemorating the sacrifices of people martyred during the Language Movement on the streets of Rangpur in 1952.
+This town hall was used as a "concentration camp" and torture cell by the Pakistan Army against the resisting Bengali freedom fighters and innocent masses of Rangpur in 1971.
+Now the whole campus contains two of Rangpur's premium libraries- the Public Library and the District Library, the Shahid Minar, and the regional "Shilpakala Academy" (Arts Academy) of Rangpur.
 The current building was built in 1913.

-The Town Hall premise which also includes the Rangpur Martyrs Memorial, has been one of the hotbeds of anti-fascist July Revolution of 2024.
-The entire mass of the city, led by the Gen Z, gathered in the town hall and the adjacent area in protest immediately after the martyrdom of Abu Sayed on the 16th of July.
-The protest continued until the 5th of August and alike 1952, 1969 and 1980s, the Town Hall again appeared as a hallmark of rebellion for this city with long history of rebellions, revolutions and movements.
+The Town Hall premises, which also include the Rangpur Martyrs Memorial, have been one of the hotbeds of the anti-fascist July Revolution of 2024.
+The entire mass of the city, led by Gen Z, gathered in the town hall and the adjacent area in protest immediately after the martyrdom of Abu Sayed on 16 July.
+The protest continued until 5 August and, like in 1952, 1969, and the 1980s, the Town Hall again appeared as a hallmark of rebellion for this city with a long history of rebellions, revolutions, and movements.